-We reserve the right to update this privacy notice at any time, and we will provide our residents and relatives with a new privacy notice when we make any substantial updates.
-We may also notify our residents and relatives in other ways from time to time about the processing of their personal information.
+We reserve the right to update this privacy notice at any time, and we will provide our people with a new privacy notice when we make any substantial updates.
+We may also notify our people in other ways from time to time about the processing of their personal information.